Unsupervised Learning · Market Basket · 2025

 Entire Dataset (baseline)0.4380.182

-Every customer segment produces stronger product associations than the analysis performed on the entire dataset.
-In the best segments, co-purchase rates are about 55% higher and the lift above baseline is more than twice as large as in the unsegmented population.
+Every customer segment produces stronger product associations than the full-dataset analysis.
+In the best segments, co-purchase rates are about 55% higher and lift above baseline is more than 2× higher than in the unsegmented population.

 Average Lift Above Baseline by Cluster vs. Full Dataset Baseline